akshayel/web365/README.md

 __Day 19__ - Made a responsive nav bar following the Udemy course tutorial.

 __Day 20__ - Got started on a pricing panel project in the Udemy course.

+__Day 21__ - Finished pricing panel project in the Udemy course.

+__Day 22__ - Started a static site to reinforce all the stuff I learned so far.